Can Old Tests Do New Tricks for Resolving SWE Issues?

 \section{Conclusion}

-This paper makes three contributions: (a)~formulating the problem of issue-driven test minimization, (b)~introducing \approach, a workflow that solves this problem; and (c)~showing how to leverage the resulting test subset for issue reproduction and issue resolution.
-The minimization algorithm in \approach aims to minimize test subset size while maximizing relevance as per our new coverage recall metric.
+This paper makes three contributions: (a)~formulating the problem of issue-driven test minimization, (b)~introducing \approach, a workflow that solves this problem; and (c)~showing how to leverage the resulting test subset for issue reproduction and issue resolution. \approach aims to minimize test subset size while maximizing relevance as per our new coverage recall metric.
 While some prior approaches include a basic test selection step as part of a larger workflow, they do not leverage coverage, nor do they measure, let alone optimize, the intrinsic performance of this step.
-This paper shows that using the old tests selected by \approach as part of the prompt for generating new tests improves the performance of the Otter++ issue reproduction workflow.
-Also, this paper shows that using the selected tests as part of the patch selection component of the Agentless issue resolution workflow improves its performance.
-Overall, this work complements prior work on test minimization by showing how to cover the new code that resolves an issue without access to that code, instead using only the issue description.
+This paper shows that using regression tests selected by \approach improves the performance of diverse downstream clients~(Otter++, Agentless, SWE-agent, and Trae Agent).
+Overall, this work complements prior work on test minimization by showing how to cover the new code that resolves an issue without access to that code.
+The artifacts of \approach are publicly available at ~\cite{artifact}.